cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this document, we assume the construction of an additive, prime-order group `Group` for performing all mathematical operations.
-In prime-order groups, any element can generate the other elements of the group.
+In prime-order groups, any element (other than the identity) can generate the other elements of the group.
 Usually, one element is fixed and defined as the group generator.
 Such groups are uniquely determined by the choice of the prime `p` that defines the order of the group.
 (There may, however, exist different representations